 Author has written 10 stories for Chuck, Glee, Wrestling, and White Collar.

-tv shows I am a fan of (in order): WWE Raw, The Following, The Flash, NCIS, Arrow, The Vampire Diaries, and WWE Smackdown.
+tv shows I watch (in order): WWE Raw, The Following, The Flash, Arrow, The Vampire Diaries, and WWE Smackdown.
 I am so behind in NCIS... ;-; My topic of choice in stories are adventurist stories, paranormal: such as super abilities and action pack stories.

 Unsafe External Link